OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

     * administrator - has this role for Family Planning & Essential Meds at SN1/FP approval point and SN2/EM approval point
     * srmanager2, srmanager4 - has this role for Family Planning & Essential Meds at home facility
     * srmanager1 - has this role for Family Planning at home facility
-    * srmanager3 - has this role for Essential Meds at home facility
+    * srmanager3 - has this role for Essential Meds & Family Planning at home facility
     * divo1 - has this role for EPI at home facility
     * divo2 - has this role for EPI at home facility
     * rivo - has this role for EPI at home facility